 77-5026.
 Commission; change of value; hearing; procedure.
 Pursuant to section 77-5023, if the commission finds that the level of value of a class or subclass of real property fails to satisfy the requirements of section 77-5023, the commission shall issue a notice to the counties which it deems either undervalued or overvalued and shall set a date for hearing at least five days following the mailing of the notice unless notice is waived.
 The notice unless waived shall be mailed to the county clerk, county assessor, and chairperson of the county board.
 At the hearing the county assessor or other legal representatives of the county may appear and show cause why the value of a class or subclass of real property of the county should not be adjusted.
-A county assessor or other legal representative of the county may waive notice of the hearing or consent to entry of an order adjusting the value of a class or subclass of real property without further notice.
+A county assessor or other legal representative of the entry of an order adjusting the value of a class or subclass of real property without further notice.
 At the hearing, the commission may receive testimony from any interested person.